Delay-minimizing capacity allocation in an infinite server queueing system: Discussion

 It would be interesting to study the asymptotic optimal control problem of this system using heavy-traffic analysis, i.e.\ scaling the parameters by an appropriate rate function $r(n)$,

-A question that arises is whether there is an asymptotic analog to the optimal geometric series we have presented here, perhaps even in closed form.
+A question that arises is whether there is an asymptotic analog to the optimal geometric sequence we have presented here, perhaps even in closed form.
+For $\rho<1$ there is always a feasible service-rate sequence, however, our approximations are less accurate as $\rho\uparrow 1$, so heavy-traffic approximations may yield better insight to such systems.
 Detailed heavy-traffic analysis for the homogeneous ranked M/M/$\infty$ system can be found in \cite{book_N1984}, and approximation analysis of blocking probabilities in multi-server systems can be found in \cite{W1984}.
-Approximations of the number of idle servers in many-server systems, such as \cite{EG2015}, may also be useful.
+Approximations of the number of idle servers in many-server systems, such as \cite{EG2018}, may also be useful.
 Approximating our model requires the analysis of systems with non-homogeneous servers (see \cite{AGS2013}).